No, I'm not a Human

 Positive Points

-• The game has a unique and unsettling atmosphere, with a strong sense of paranoia and tension.
+• The game offers a unique art style that effectively conveys a sense of creepiness and unease.

 • Negative Points